anasm3/Weather-App/README.md

 # Weather-App
-Weather App with the help of API calling and Vanilla JS.
+Weather App with the help of API calling and JS.

 Links: